-Send money to a loved one in India simply and reliably with Money Services and Western Union®.
+Send money to a loved one in India simply and reliably with Money Services and Western Union.

 Send emergency funds to your family and friends when they need it at Money Services.
-Within just a few minutes† you can send rupees around the world for pick-up at a Western Union® agent location across India.
+Within just a few minutes† you can send rupees around the world for pick-up at a Western Union agent location across India.
 Major banks across the country including Punjab National Bank, Union Bank of India and Yes Bank offer pick-up services.
 If you don’t need to rush a payment you can also send money to a person’s bank account, which takes 4-5 days.
 From Mumbai to Bangalore, sending money to India with Money Services is quick and easy.

-More than 125,000 Western Union® agent locations across India
+More than 125,000 Western Union agent locations across India

 Earn rewards as a My WU® member every time you send a qualifying money transfer

-How to easily send money to India
+How to send money in-person, in-store to India

 Visit your local Money Services to send money to friends and family in India.
 It’s easy to get started – just follow these simple steps.